bnavaneeth5433/Empathy-and-Distress-prediction/README.md

 [EpitomeFusion.ipynb](./EpitomeFusion.ipynb): Code for predicting the emotion labels at essay level using the EpitomeFusion approach.

-[aug_data_file.ipynb](./aug_data_file.ipynb): This file is to create augmented data I have used valid set of 270 sentences and created replacing nouns , verbs and both.
+[aug_data_file.ipynb](./aug_data_file.ipynb): This file is to create augmented data I have used valid set of 270 sentences and   dataset by replacing created replacing nouns , verbs and both.
+Also done swaping saved them in [aug_data](./aug_data/).

+[tranlate_data.ipynb](./tranlate_data.ipynb): This file is to create Translate data I have used valid set of 270 sentences and created some languages translated datasets.
+Saved them in [t_data](./t_data/)

 [Empathy_Distress_Inference.ipynb](./Empathy_Distress_Inference.ipynb): In this file I have checked the performance of my model with robustness.

 [Empaty-Disstress-Score-Prediction.ipynb](./Empaty-Disstress-Score-Prediction.ipynb): In this I have trained the multilingual model.
+Saved model size is arround 1 gb and there are 4 models.
+So I didn't upload them.
+I have created 4 of them by changing data set from only englist to dataset of (hindi telugu and english) which is [data](./t_data/final_data_some_lang.tsv). and task Empathy or Distress.

 [one_short_with_eng.ipynb](./one_short_with_eng.ipynb): To check preformance of my multilingual model (which is trained with only english data) with some language texts.